BWilb/Cheese_Reviews/source/american_cheese/index.rst

 Taste
 ----------
 For many people, american cheese tastes like plastic.
 This is probably due to the fact that this type of cheese contains highly processed ingredients.
-This thought is the same for me.
-When I first bit into the piece of cheese, it quickly melted into a semi-liquid state.
-Some people prefer this style of taste, but I don't.
-I prefer a type of cheese that remains somewhat solid, even after chewing for awhile.
+For some people eating american cheese can be overstimulating, since every processed ingredient is coming at them at once.
+The cheese immediately melts in your mouth, which contributes to the overstimulating taste.
+The immediate melting can also cause the cheese to take on a mushy yogurt texture as well.

 Smell
 ----------